SimronJ/Tryndamere-MatchUp/README.md

 # Setup
 - Need to have [Java](https://www.java.com/en/download/) to use this application.
 - Tested on Windows but not sure about Mac and Linux OS (Let me know by making a post on [Issue](https://github.com/SimronJ/CounterOfTryndaInsight/issues))
-- Head over to [Release](https://github.com/SimronJ/CounterOfTryndaInsight/releases/tag/1.0) or click the [download](https://github.com/SimronJ/CounterOfTryndaInsight/releases/download/1.0/TryndaMatchUpGui.jar)
+- For installtion head over to [Release](https://github.com/SimronJ/CounterOfTryndaInsight/releases/tag/1.0) or click the [download](https://github.com/SimronJ/CounterOfTryndaInsight/releases/download/1.0/TryndaMatchUpGui.jar)
 - As for the bug head over to [Issue](https://github.com/SimronJ/CounterOfTryndaInsight/issues) tab to report it.

 ## Description